Zebiano/Labeler/README.md

     Using GitHub Enterprise hosts:
         labeler -dur Labeler -H github.yourhost.com

+    Delete and upload all labels from a GHE organization: labeler -dub -H github.yourhost.com
 ```

 I've tried my best to create a tool for everyone!
 If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`.
 If you fancy writing less, run `labeler -c` and save your values.
 Those will be your default ones (unless specified by a flag).